dancomanlive/dagger-fastapi-llm-demo/services/workflow_composer_service/README.md

 ### Adding New Activities

-1. Update `config/registry.yaml` with the new activity metadata
+New activities are automatically discovered when services start up.
+The dynamic discovery system will:
+1. Detect new services via Temporal task queue monitoring
-2. Ensure the corresponding service implements the activity
+2. Query service metadata endpoints for activity definitions
-3. The activity will be automatically discoverable by LLMs
+3. Make activities immediately available to LLMs without configuration changes

 ### Creating Workflow Examples